Last Updated on July 11, 2024 by lindseymahoney

 For any loose wires that needed to stay, I pinned them to the side of a joist for a clean look.

 Our basement lighting consisted of only pull-string lights.
-I hired an electrician to install can lights that we could turn on and off with a few switches.
+I hired an electrician to install overhead lighting that we could turn on and off with a few switches.

 Because I wanted everything on the ceiling black, I had the boxes installed before I began painting the ceiling.